-This vehicle has airbags for both the driver and front passenger as a supplement to the seat belt restraint systems.
-The driver's front airbag is mounted in the center of the steering wheel.
-The passenger's front airbag
+This vehicle has Advanced Front Airbags for both the driver and front passenger as a supplement to the seat belt restraint systems.
+The driver's Advanced Front Airbag is mounted in the center of the steering wheel.
+The passenger's Advanced Front Airbag is mounted in the instrument panel, above the glove compartment.
+The words SRS AIRBAG are embossed on the airbag covers.

-Airbag and Knee Boltser Location
+Advanced Front Airbag and Knee Bolster Locations

-1 - Driver and Passenger Air- 2 - Knee Boltser bag
+1 - Driver and Passenger Ad- 2 - Knee Bolster vanced Front Airbags